Updated on 2025-09-16 GMT+08:00

 • Instance types

-The instance type is named in the following format: CPU architecture + instance family + instance generation + additional capabilities.
+Instance types are named in the following format: CPU architecture + instance family + instance generation + additional capabilities.

-Table 2 Naming rule for the instance type
+Table 2 Naming rule for instance types

 Item